 Reception at the UNHCR Country Office in Kyiv

-One of the roles of the UNHCR Representation in Ukraine is to provide free of charge legal and social services to persons wanting to apply for asylum.
-Only the Government of Ukraine can award refugee status or complementary protection and therefore legal rights in Ukraine.
+One of the roles of the UNHCR Representation in Ukraine is to provide free-of-charge legal and social services to persons seeking to apply for asylum.
+UNHCR assistance is limited to the application process and support during the asylum process.